Openness

-Openness is an overarching concept or philosophy that is characterized by an emphasis on transparency and collaboration.
+Openness is an overarching concept that is characterized by an emphasis on transparency and collaboration.
 That is, openness refers to "accessibility of knowledge, technology and other resources; the transparency of action; the permeability of organisational structures; and the inclusiveness of participation".
 Openness can be said to be the opposite of closedness, central authority and secrecy.

 Openness concept

 Openness has been attributed to a wide array of approaches in very different contexts as outlined below.
 While there is no universally accepted definition of the overarching concept of openness, a 2017 comprehensive review concludes that:

 Open terminology can refer to a higher-order concept (e.g. the ‘‘philosophy of openness’’); the nature of resources (e.g. ‘‘open data’’); the nature of processes (e.g. ‘‘open innovation’’); or the effects on specific domains (e.g. ‘‘open education’’) [...]
 The principles typically used to characterize this higher-order concept are: access to information and other resources; participation in an inclusive and often collaborative manner; transparency of resources and actions; and democracy or ‘‘democratization’’ such as the breaking up of exclusionary structures.